 If you make or edit online content, you are are a content creator.
 As a content creator, you’ll need to strike that balance between SEO (search engine optimization) and a positive user experience.
 To make sure everyone is on the same page, here is a list of the different elements that combine to create an engaging and well optimized piece of content.

+What's the difference between branded and non-branded content?
 Branded content is clearly about you or your company.
 Non-branded content is not necessarily about you or your company at all, but it contains references to either.
 Both types of content include your search phrase and assist in your online reputation strategy, but are structured differently.
 Both types of content require freshness updates.

 Advertising and public relations share a common goal, which is to improve their clients’ visibility, usually with a goal of increasing sales or other tangible benefit.
 In a corporate setting, you’ll often find advertisers and PR professionals working alongside each other in the marketing department along with people from related areas.